 Other Terms & Conditions:

-The above amendment comes into effect force with immediate effect and is applicable to all Employees in the Management Cadre on the rolls of the Company as on date and/or thereafter.
+The above amendment comes into force with immediate effect and is applicable to all Employees in the Management Cadre on the rolls of the Company as of date and/or thereafter.
+All other terms & conditions of the Contract of Employment shall remain unchanged.
+The Management reserves the right to amend/modify the rules as required from time to time.

-With regard to this, i talked to my Branch Head and he insisted that i remain in the company and that its difficult to relieve me.
+With regard to this, I talked to my Branch Head, and he insisted that I remain in the company and that it's difficult to relieve me.

 My new employer requires my relieving letter from this company.
 I wish to do things in the right way.
 I wish to know what my options are if my company doesn't provide me with a relieving letter.
 I hope that someone will read this and provide me with some advice.

-Yudhvir Rana
+Regards, Yudhvir Rana

 Notice Period